C-bowman/midas/README.md

 # MIDAS
-MIDAS is a framework for Bayesian and integrated data analysis.
-Documentation and examples are under construction!
+MIDAS is a Python framework for Bayesian and integrated data analysis.
 Some key features of MIDAS are:

 ### Use diagnostic models from any source
 MIDAS is designed to work with any diagnostic model which can by called from within Python,